Explain how the rate of recovery differs between anaerobic energy systems, and impacts performance. (4 marks)

 Sample Answer

-- ATP-PCr system demonstrates rapid initial recovery with 70% replenishment within 30 seconds, allowing repeated short bursts of maximal power output in sports like gymnastics or sprinting.
+- ATP-PCr system demonstrates rapid initial recovery with 70% replenishment within 30 seconds, allowing repeated short bursts of maximal power in sports like gymnastics or sprinting.